The Sound of Perseverance: Release

-Reception
+Reception and legacy

 The Sound of Perseverance has received critical acclaim and is considered by fans and critics alike as one of Death's greatest albums.
 Jason Hundey of AllMusic described it as "a truly glorious metal release, certainly Death's finest hour, and easily one of the top metal albums of all time".
 Chronicles of Chaos reviewer Paul Schwarz said the album "excels in all the right places.
 Great thrashings, technical solos, memorable choruses and clear vocals are the order of the day".
+Schwarz also stated that while he was impressed with Death's cover of "Painkiller" by Judas Priest, he questioned its use as the closing track on the album.

+Music journalist T Coles said The Sound of Perseverance is "the final divide between death metal's older style and the sounds yet to come."

+Metal Hammer named The Sound of Perseverance as one of the greatest metal releases of the 1990s, saying it "inspired a generation of slightly off-kilter metal musicians who didn't quite fit in to go forth and create with scarce regard for the boundaries of genre or the limitations of a prescribed sound."